 Cook Library RC310.T45 1988

-NOTE: The poster pictured above is from the Papers of Jackie Yelverton Burton (M263, Box 1, Folder 8) held at McCain Library & Archives, University of Southern Mississippi.
+NOTE: The poster pictured above is from the Papers of Jackie Yelverton Burton (M263, Box 1, Folder 8) held in Special Collection, University Libraries, University of Southern Mississippi.

 Text for this “Item of the Month” prepared by Diane DeCesare Ross.